CTSIatUCSF/plumage/README.md

     site_name              = Howard Cores Search
     institution_short_name = Howard
     eagle_i_base_url       = http://howard.eagle-i.net/
+    template_path          = /home/webmaster/plumage/templates
     output_path            = /var/www/html/plumage_example
     url                    = http://localhost/plumage_example/

 Here's how to set the configuration options:

-* Set `site_name` to the name of the website you're creating.
+* Set `site_name` to the name of the website you're creating e.g. UCSF calls its Plumage site "UCSF Cores Search".

-* Set `institution_short_name` to however your users refer to your institution when running searches, e.g UCSF, Howard OHSU.
+* Set `institution_short_name` to however your users refer to your institution when running searches, e.g "UCSF" or "Howard".

 * Set `eagle_i_base_url` to the root URL of your eagle-i installation.
 If it's password protected, put the username and password in the URL, e.g `http://username:password@youreagle-i.server.url/`.

+* Set `template_path` to the full path to the `templates` directory that comes with this distribution (or a copy thereof).
+If you don't set this, Plumage will try looking in your current directory for a `templates` folder.

 * The `output_path` is the place on disk where the new website will be written. **Create a new directory**, and enter the path here;
-  Plumage will not run if this directory doesn't exist. *NOTE: Plumage will delete the contents of this directory** every time it runs.
+  Plumage will not run if this directory doesn't exist. **Plumage will delete the contents of this directory every time it runs.**

 * Set `url` to the URL where this website will be viewed.
 If you have a local web server, you might use an `http://localhost/` URL.
-If you don't, you can use a `file://` URL that corresponds with your `output_path`; if your `output_path` is `/tmp/plumage-test` you can set your URL to ``file:///tmp/plumage-test/`.
+Or you can use a `file://` URL that corresponds with your `output_path`; if your `output_path` is `/tmp/plumage-test` you can set your URL to ``file:///tmp/plumage-test/`.

 Done?
 Let's build the website: